Share This Article

 Typically, when people think about city breaks in Europe they think of Paris, Amsterdam, Barcelona etc. but a cheaper and absolutely beautiful alternative lies in Estonia with the walled coastal city of Tallinn.
 A wide range of low cost airlines regularly fly there directly in under three hours.

 With terracotta roofs, Gothic spires, cobbled streets and very well preserved city wall, Tallinn is a very picturesque city.
-Not only that, it offers a wide range of activities and amusements to suit any type of traveller.
+Not only that, it offers a wide range of activities and amusements to suit any type of traveler.

 The hop-on hop-off sightseeing bus tour, complete with commentary, is a very popular way to see the many sights of the city.
 There are also a number of places to visit such as the Kiek in de Kök, not actually something rude but an impressive cannon tower where you can make an appointment to visit the spooky Bastion Tunnels that run beneath the town.
 St. Olav’s Church and tower dominates Tallinn’s skyline and offers magnificent views from the top of the tower for those brave enough to make the climb.